 Regardless of how you make the request, the FirstNet ROG will process the request and identify the best solution to deploy for the incident request.
+The requester will receive confirmation and follow-up emails from the FirstNet ROG as the deployment request is processed and executed.

-For planned events, use the online Deployable Request Tool or call FirstNet Customer Care (1-800-574-7000) at least 30 days in advance of the event to request FirstNet deployable support.
+For planned events, use the online Deployable Request Tool in FirstNet Central or call FirstNet Customer Care (1-800-574-7000) at least 30 days in advance of the event to request FirstNet deployable support.